Where are the best places to visit in Africa?

-When it comes to talking about Africa, many people still think about this:
+When it comes to talking about travel in Africa, many people still think about this:

 Or maybe even this:

-And while there’s no doubt that catching the Big Five on safari (in a philosophical way) really is a stand-out, once in a lifetime event, there’s really more, so much more to be said about the continent of Africa.
+And while there’s no doubt that catching the Big Five on safari (in a philosophical way) really is a stand-out, once in a lifetime event, there’s really more, so much more to be said about travel in Africa.

 For a start, it’s big.
 Really big, with over 20% of the world’s land mass, population of over one billion and growing.
 It has over 2000 languages, more than 50 nations, and as many different races and religions as you can probably think of.

 So why am I telling you this?
 Surely you already know that Africa refers to more than just a few lions, hippos and cheetahs.
 You don’t need me to tell you that the cultural legacy extends beyond the Pyramids, Cape Town and Nelson Mandela (even if the man himself was one of the most impressive we’ve seen.)